-Secondary objectives include:
+Secondary objectives

-- ✓ Improving the resiliency of GWP's energy delivery infrastructure.
+- Improving the resiliency of GWP's energy delivery infrastructure.
 GWP aims to continually assess new industry practices and technologies designed to reduce the likelihood of a disruption in service and improve the restoration of service.
 Due to global warming and gradual climate change, there is a prognostication of an increase in wind speeds.
 High wind and gust speeds can inflict significant damage to GWP's overhead power infrastructure.
 To mitigate this rise in wind speed, GWP is conducting more stringent pole inspections, including invasive testing.
-Also, GWP is looking into a contract with a company that utilizes drones for the inspection of power facilities and vegetation management, using infrared and LIDAR imaging.
-Higher winds imply that a wider zone of vegetation clearing is required to diminish the possibility of trees, tree limbs and other vegetation from the communication level to the top of the pole. - ✓ Climate related increase in temperature results in higher peak power consumption.
+Also, GWP contracted with a company that utilizes drones for the inspection of power facilities and vegetation management, using infrared and LIDAR imaging.
+Higher winds imply that a wider zone of vegetation clearing is required to diminish the possibility of trees, tree limbs and other vegetation from the communication level to the top of the pole. - Climate related increase in temperature results in higher peak power consumption.
 This elevated peak loading of infrastructure can lead to overloaded lines and transformers, which in turn may become a source of fire.
-GWP is employing Conservation Voltage Reduction (CVR) technology to keep the peak power consumption under control. - ✓ Improving the resiliency of GWP's energy generation and delivery infrastructure in case of a wildfire that has not been ignited by GWP assets.
+GWP is replacing transformers that are close to their 90% loading limits. - Improving the resiliency of GWP's energy generation and delivery infrastructure in case of a wildfire that has not been ignited by GWP assets.
 Wildfires can be started by various sources, not just electrical equipment.
 For example, improperly controlled camp fires, lightning, overheated construction machinery coming into contact with dry brush, etc. To assess the treat of wildfire to GWP Transmission and Distribution network, various scenarios are reviewed by GWP Wildfire Mitigation Committee considering different geographic points of origin of ignition and the direction of the prevailing winds.